godotengine/godot-docs/tutorials/scripting/gdscript/gdscript_basics.rst

 :ref:`StringName <class_StringName>`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Immutable strings that allows only one instance of each name.
+An immutable string that allows only one instance of each name.
 They are slower to create and may result in waiting for locks when multithreading.
-But they are very fast to compare which makes good candidates for dictionary keys.
+In exchange, they're very fast to compare, which makes them good candidates for dictionary keys.

 :ref:`NodePath <class_NodePath>`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^